Hybrid testing

-Hybrid testing is what most frameworks evolve/develop into overtime and multiple projects.
+Hybrid testing is what most frameworks evolve/develop into over time and multiple projects.
 The most successful automation frameworks generally accommodate both grammar and spelling, as well as information input.
 This allows information given to be cross-checked against existing and confirmed information.
 This helps to prevent false or misleading information being posted.
 It still however allows others to post new and relevant information to existing posts, and so increases the usefulness and relevance of the site.
 This said, no system is perfect, and it may not perform to this standard on all subjects all the time but will improve with increasing input and increasing use.

 Pattern

 The Hybrid-Driven Testing pattern is made up of a number of reusable modules / function libraries that are developed with the following characteristics in mind: